 - MQM Bonus and MQD Waiver Dramatically Accelerate Medallion Status Progress.
 Once you reach $25,000 in annual spending with this card, you earn a 10,000 MQM bonus and an MQD waiver, which renders MQDs irrelevant in status tier calculations for the remainder of the current year.
 If you hit $50,000, you earn another 10,000 MQMs, for a 20,000-MQM bonus in total.
 Put another way, that’s 80% of the way to the next-highest status tier (Diamond excepted).

-- Great Welcome Offer.
-Platinum Delta SkyMiles Business has a generous welcome offer: If you spend at least $1,000 within 3 months, you get 70,000 bonus SkyMiles (good for up to three domestic one-way fares), 10,000 MQMs (20% of the way to Medallion Silver status, the lowest Medallion tier), and a $100 statement credit.
+- Easily Attainable Welcome Offer.
+Platinum Delta SkyMiles Business has a generous welcome offer: If you spend at least $1,000 within 3 months, you get 35,000 bonus SkyMiles (good for nearly 3 domestic one-way fares) and 5,000 MQMs (10% of the way to Medallion Silver status, the lowest Medallion tier).
 This is a better deal than most other business travel cards, including some competing American Express and Delta credit cards.
 Plus, if you make a Delta purchase during the first 3 months your account is open, you’ll earn a $100 statement credit.

 - Free Companion Airfare Every Year.
 This card awards a complimentary companion airfare certificate every year your account remains open and in good standing.
 This benefit is redeemable for any domestic round-trip fare, pegging its potential value at several hundred dollars.
 Companion fare benefits are distressingly rare in the business travel card space, and those that exist – such as Alaska Airlines Visa Signature Business’s $121 companion fare – aren’t as attractive.

 - Annual SkyMiles Bonus Can Fund One Round Trip or Two One-Ways.
 This card’s total annual SkyMiles bonus – 20,000 SkyMiles when you spend at least $50,000 per year – is sufficient to cover two free domestic one-ways or one free domestic round trip.
 That’s a nice little bonus, especially considering you’ll likely have Medallion status (translating, potentially, to a free class upgrade) by the time you redeem your award.